emilywhittaker1/codeastro_project/README.md

 of the variable star measured in instrument counts.
 This will be a .png file.

-It will also output a .csv file containing the name of the fits file, the relative flux of the variable star (counts), the measured flux of the vairable star (counts), the measured flux of the reference star (counts), the time of observations (MJD), and the relative time (minutes).
+It will also output a .csv file containing the name of the fits file, the time of observations (MJD), the relative flux of the variable star (counts), the measured flux of the variable star (counts), the measured flux of the reference star (counts), the location of the target star in pixels, and the location of the reference star in pixels.

 # Contacts: